ASTR 1210 (O'Connell) Study Guide

 A more familiar manifestation is the phenomenon of "floating"

 astronauts on space missions.
-Both the astronauts and the
+Even though the spacecraft is much

 spacecraft have identical accelerations under the external gravitational